An SQL text by Erland

 There are a number of feedback items in this area.:

 What if you realise that you have a table with the IDENTITY property, and that was a mistake?
 Or the other way around, you should have made that column an IDENTITY from the beginning?
 Strangely enough, you can use ALTER TABLE to change this in SQL Server Compact Edition.
 But in the "big" SQL Server your only option is to drop or reload the table.
 SQL Server MVP Adam Machanic has submitted the item Allow enabling and disabling of a column's IDENTITY property to call for a change.
 You may think that with the introduction of sequences in SQL 2012, this request is no longer equally important, but I say it's the other way round.
 You may want to move over to use sequences, but you may find that recreating and reloading your big table with IDENTITY is a roadblock.
-A second item with the same idea is ALTER COLUMN IDENTITY from someone whose alias was lost when moving to Uservoice.
+A second item with the same idea is ALTER COLUMN IDENTITY from someone whose alias has been lost over the years.

 Note: There is a workaround that permits you to add/remove IDENTITY without having copying all data to a new table.
 Create a new table with exactly the same schema, save the addition/removal of IDENTITY.
 Then you can use ALTER TABLE SWITCH to swap the tables with each other.
 This command is normally used with partitioned tables, but both tables can be unpartitioned.
 You will need to drop and re-add referencing foreign keys.